-It is also important for its lid to be heavy so that, once in position, it fits firmly on the pot and "seals" it.
-In this way, the moisture level inside will remain constant, because only a minimum amount of water will be able to "escape".
-This is why it is advisable to place a sheet of tinfoil on top of the cocotte before covering it with the lid: in this way, it will act as a "seal" and you will be able to cook food in your cocotte at low temperatures and for much longer.
+It is also important for its lid to be heavy so that, once in position, it fits firmly on the pot and 'seals' it.
+In this way, the moisture level inside will remain constant, because only a minimum amount of water will be able to 'escape'.
+This is why it is advisable to place a sheet of tinfoil on top of the cocotte before covering it with the lid: in this way, it will act as a 'seal' and you will be able to cook food in your cocotte at low temperatures and for much longer.
 Bear in mind that, in the case of chicken, the oven should be set at 120°C and left to cook for no less than two hours.

 Conduction and Convection

-From a scientific viewpoint, this slow cooking method, combined with the structure of a typical cocotte, optimizes the transfer of heat to the food.
-There is a phenomenon of conduction, first and foremost, in which heat penetrates the food, from its surface to its center.
+From a scientific viewpoint, this slow cooking method, combined with the structure of a typical cocotte, optimises the transfer of heat to the food.
+There is a phenomenon of conduction, first and foremost, in which heat penetrates the food, from its surface to its centre.
 Then we have convection, in which heat is transferred from the moist air (inside our cocotte) to the food.
 Finally, there is the phenomenon of radiant heat, that is to say, the heat from high-energy waves which tends to heat the surface of the food (and spread thanks to conduction).

 Chicken en cocotte

 If you wish to enjoy the results of this extraordinary cooking technique, we recommend you try the following recipe for French-style chicken en cocotte.